LearnOnDemandSystems/docs/guides/idl2/markdown-user-guide.md

 [Return to Markdown formatting](#markdown-supports-the-following-types-of-formatting)

 ## Embedded content

+>[!KNOWLEDGE] You should enter alt text and title to the embedded content, so that when a user mouses over it, a description will appear.
+You can add alt text and a title with the following syntax: `!IMAGE[image alt text](Image.jpg "image title text")`

 - **Image**: Used to embed an image inline with other content.
 When images are clicked, they will open in a new window and display at the images full resolution.